Sony RX10 Camera features well-suited for my short documentary

-I ‘filmed’ Sevengill Sharks in a tank at the Monterey Bay Aquarium which was hard to do.
-I had to find a place by the tank to put the camera that made it seem like they were in the ocean; and finding a place without lights from the exhibit reflected in it was almost impossible.
-Then, I had to wait for a Sevengill to swim through ‘my frame.’
+I ‘filmed’ Sevengill Sharks in a tank at the Monterey Bay Aquarium which was challenging.
+I had to find a place without lights from the exhibit reflected in it.
+I also had to wait for a Sevengill to swim through ‘my frame.’
 Challenging but fun!

-It fulfilled my wanna-be National Geographic cinematographer fantasy to shoot video at dawn on San Francisco Bay last November.
-One Sevengill Shark was caught and tagged on basically “the last day of the season for catching one of the big ones,” according to Steve.
-I also recorded a lot of interview footage out there which was totally unexpected.
-But when Steve started talking, I documented what he was saying.
-The results with the Golden Gate Bridge behind him were fantastic.
-Good thing I was flexible.
+It fulfilled my wanna-be a National Geographic cinematographer fantasy to shoot video at dawn on San Francisco Bay last November.
+One Sevengill Shark was caught and tagged on basically the last day of the season.
+I also recorded a lot of interview footage out there which was unexpected but welcomed.
+The results with the Golden Gate Bridge behind Steve Shirley was fantastic.

-I spent weeks scouting the SF Bay for a place to conduct an interview with Steve and finally chose Middle Shore Harbor in Oakland, CA. In the top of a tower there, where there are telescopes for bird watching, it worked well to have Steve standing with the San Francisco Bay below and behind him.
-He appeared credible and powerful.
-I really liked how the backdrop of the Port of Oakland nearby, as well as the brand new East Bay Bridge and skyline of San Francisco were in some of the shots.
+I spent weeks scouting the SF Bay for a place to conduct a 3rd interview with Steve and finally chose Middle Shore Harbor in Oakland, CA. In the top of a tower there, where there are telescopes for bird watching, it worked well to have Steve standing with the San Francisco Bay below and behind him.
+I really liked the backdrop of the Port of Oakland nearby, as well as the brand new East Bay Bridge and skyline of San Francisco in some of the shots.
 I thought it visually communicated how his conservation efforts in the SF Bay are a challenge amidst such an industrial environment.